demisto/demisto-sdk/demisto_sdk/commands/download/README.md

 * **--it, --item-type**

-    The items type to download, use just when downloading system items.
+    Type of the content item to download.
+Required and used only when downloading system items.

 * **--auto-replace-uuids/--no-auto-replace-uuids**
   If False, avoid UUID replacements when downloading using the download command.
 The default value is True.
+* **--init** Initialize the output directory with a pack structure.
+* **--keep-empty-folders** Keep empty folders when a pack structure is initialized.

-### Asumptions
+### Assumptions
 For consistency, we assume that for each integration or script the folder containing it will have the same name as the integration/script name with no separators.
 For example the integration `Test Integration_Full-Name`, will be under `~/.../Packs/TestPack/Integrations/TestIntegrationFullName/`.

 Integrations, Scripts and Playbooks directories that does not contain a yml file, will be overwritten automatically.